Okechukwu-nwobu/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A program that prints all possible combinations of single-digit numbers.
 A program that prints all possible different combinations of two digits.
 A  program that prints all possible different combinations of three digits.
+A  program that prints all possible combinations of two two-digit numbers.